-Always keep trash bags with you on your road trip.
+Help keep parks and public spaces clean by keeping trash bags with you on your road trip.
 For one, it keeps the vehicle tidy – which is super important on a road trip – and there’s less chance of trash blowing out of the vehicle and ending up where it shouldn’t be.
-Even by accident.

 Then, when it comes time to throw your trash away, use trash cans at stores and gas stations; places you know are emptying them frequently.
 National parks and many public lands, have less resources and employees due to the pandemic.
 Don’t leave trash behind or stacked up around the receptacle.

 One more thing you can do to cut down on waste is recycle when you can.
 We are utilizing an enormous amount of plastic in this pandemic.
 To-go boxes, water bottles and gloves have contributed to that.
 To offset that, recycle if there’s a receptacle available.